- Exercise is important for physical health and mood.

 - Warming up and cooling down are important parts of every exercise routine.
 They help the body make the transition from rest to activity and back again, and can help prevent soreness or injury, such as in older people.

-- Wear clothing that wicks moisture away from the body if you plan to sweat a lot.
+- Wear clothing that wicks moisture away from the body if you expect to sweat a lot.

 - Be aware of temperature, humidity, and air quality when exercising indoors or outside.
 Exercising in very hot or cold temperatures can pose a hazard if you are not prepared.